nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Happy Pi Day!

+This morning I continued development on the Binary Tree class, completing implementation of the `remove()` function, verified tests passing, and performed some general code cleanup.
+There are a few more things I want to get done with this code challenge, but it will wait for another day.

+I found a few software job postings online today that were worthy of some time to research.

+I also reviewed my previous java code challenge work on Graphs.
+There are some issues with the Readme content, and perhaps sometime I will address that.
+For now it stays as-is.
+However, I came away with some thoughts about using HashTables and Sets to store unique values for later lookup (Graph, Traversals with Visited Collections, etc):

+- Why test to see if an object or value is in the Set if it just needs to be in there anyways?
+- Just add an item to the Set if it will need to be tracked for later lookup.
+- Only time to avoid adding without lookup first, is when a lookup is needed to decide to take another route in the code, or if the current item needs to be processed later anyway.

+Started researching Java Streams and making notes [here](./java-io-data-object-streams.html).

 ## Monday 13-Mar-2023

 Put some time into designing Binary Trees, continuing from yesterday, and also started coding tests and implementing from designs.
 Key takeaways: